 There are specialties where there is a very high board pass rate that could leave successful programs in the bottom five percent (fifth percentile) despite admirable performance.
-These high-performing programs should not be cited, and V.C.3.e) is designed to address this.
+These high-performing programs should not be cited, and 5.6.d. is designed to address this.